Video Game Design Schools

 - A comprehensive design document is created to outline all aspects of the game.

 - Programmers take the design document and use it to develop a prototype.

 - The prototype is refined to reflect the goals and vision of the design team.

-- A completed prototype may be used to obtain further financing and is the basis for the decision of whether or not to go ahead with production.
+- A completed prototype may be used to obtain further financing and is the basis for the decision of whether to go ahead with production.

 Once pre-production is complete, the production phase begins.
 This is when: